-The Managing Board's structure is detailed below:
+Thus, the Managing Board's structure at 31.12.2021 is detailed below:

-MB Member Position Period Yakup Cil Executive President 01.01-31.12.2020 Sorin Dumitrescu Vice-President 01.01-01.10.2020 Agim Mumtaz Malik Vice-President 01.01-30.09.2020
+MB Member Position Period Yakup Cil Executive President 01.01 - 31.12.2021 Alin Alupei Vice-President 18.01 - 31.12.2021 Ion Popovici Vice-President 02.03 - 31.12.2021 Raluca Galchis Vice-President 16.07 - 31.12.2021

-During 2020, there were registered 2 changes in the structure of the Managing Board, considering the resignation of the mandate of Vice President by Mr. Agim Mumtaz Malik starting with 01.10.2020 and the resignation of the mandate of Vice President by Mr. Sorin Dumitrescu starting with 02.10.2020.
-The representatives of the main shareholder nominated in the Bank's Board of Administrators and the members of the Managing Board hold prior approvals granted by the NBR for their positions.
-They have been registered at the Bucharest Trade Register and notified to the National Bank of Romania regarding their registration at the Trade Register.
+The members of the Bank's Board of Administrators, as well as the members of the Bank's Managing Board hold prior approvals granted by the National Bank of Romania for their positions, they have been registered at the Bucharest Trade Register and notified to the National Bank of Romania regarding their registration at the Trade Register.

-Recruitment and selection of the members of the management body under their knowledge, skills, expertise and independence, objectives and targets, and the extent to which they achieved those objectives and targets are the subject of the Bank's policies.
+Recruitment and selection of the members of the management body under their knowledge, skills, expertise and independence, objectives and targets, and the extent to which they achieved those objectives and targets are the object of the Bank's policies.

-The organizational structure of Credit Europe Bank (Romania) SA ,according to the approval of the Board of Administrators, as of 24.11.2020, valid on 31.12.2020, is presented below:
+The organizational structure of Credit Europe Bank (Romania) SA, valid on 31.12.2021, is presented below: